 Dahlgren Creative was hired to do what the client called “the biggest launch in the company’s history.”
 Patty Dahlgren agreed to talk with us about her experience.

 “We had been told that the client had longstanding vendor relationships with a lighting company, an exhibit builder, and an AV services company they’ve worked with for years and loved desperately.
 We had to make sure everybody plays well together.
 I’d never heard of PartnerVendor relationships before, but this project was critical to us and the client.
 I don’t think that even your client understood why we were bringing in AVFX, but in the end, they were really glad we did.”

 We first became part of the team 3 months out from this very, very big job.

 “They met Steve, and they met Brad, and they saw how methodical, and how technical, and how calm they were.
 I think that was how they came to be considered part of the team.
-At first the client, the agency, and the vendors didn’t understand why we needed AVFX, since the roles were already filled.
-Now, I think, they would insist on having them back again.
+At first, the client, the agency, and the vendors didn’t understand why we needed AVFX, since the roles were already filled.
+Now, I think they would insist on having them back again.

 The PartnerVendor thing was a brilliant solution for us.
 We didn’t have the ability to bring in our own AV company, so Steve and Brad worked with them closely to coordinate efforts.
-They made things happen and that made us look good.
+They made things happen, and that made us look good.
 Steve took care of issues quietly, behind the scenes and when problems came up, it helped a lot to have him there.”

-“I think by the end of the project, our client understood the PartnerVendor thing without knowing that your approach had a name.
+“I think by the end of the project, and our client understood the PartnerVendor thing without knowing that your approach had a name.
 They understood because they saw everyone working together.
 AVFX was the glue that made this project happen.”